johannestaas/cursed/README.rst

 Release Notes
 -------------

+:0.2.0:
+    - exposed gevent.sleep through a classmethod ``cls.sleep(seconds=0)``.
+      This allows users to fix issues with long running update functions causing other windows to not respond.
+    - Added a CursedWindow PAD, like the curses pad.
+This can have a huge width and height greater than the terminal width, but allow you to scroll around it.
+Useful for windows which need only display a smaller rectange of a larger window, like a map that scrolls around with arrow keys.
 :0.1.9:
     - fixed the ``write`` and ``getstr`` classmethods, since they called _fix_xy twice
     - added info to menu example to explain ``addstr`` in update will overwrite menu display